gabekutner/roommatefinder-mobile/README.md

 # Local Development

-These instructions should get you setup ready to work on RoommateFinder 🚀
+These instructions should get you setup ready to work on DormParty 🚀

 ## Getting Started